 - 5. Transportation demands, including the volume and frequency of trips generated to and from the site, the split of traffic volume among various means of transportation, and other characteristics of trips and traffic; - 6.
 Relative amounts of sales from each activity; - 7.
 The nature and location of storage and outdoor display of merchandise, whether enclosed, open, inside or outside the principal building, and the predominant types of items stored; - 8.
 Customer type for each activity; - 9.
-How the use is advertised, including signage;

-10. The amount and nature of any nuisances generated on the premises, including but not limited to noise, smoke, odor, glare, vibration, radiation, and fumes;

-11. Any special public utility requirements for serving the use, including but not limited to water supply, wastewater output, pre-treatment of wastes and emissions required or recommended, and any significant power structures and communications towers or facilities; and c.
+How the use is advertised, including signage; - 10.
+The amount and nature of any nuisances generated on the premises, including but not limited to noise, smoke, odor, glare, vibration, radiation, and fumes; - 11.
+Any special public utility requirements for serving the use, including but not limited to water supply, wastewater output, pre-treatment of wastes and emissions required or recommended, and any significant power structures and communications towers or facilities; and - 12.
+The impact on adjacent lands created by the use, which should not be greater than that of other use types, allowed in the district.

+c.
 INTERPRETATIONS OF USES NOT EXPRESSLY LISTED MADE AVAILABLE TO PUBLIC d.
 EFFECT OF ALLOWING USES NOT EXPRESSLY LISTED AS PERMITTED OR SPECIAL USE